Subscribe to Our Blog

 Receive updates from our team as we share application notes, customer spotlights, educational tools, spectroscopy how-to’s, and more.

-Ocean Insight experts discuss key considerations with Raman applications, including the choice of laser excitation wavelength, the importance of maintaining optimal probe focus, and sampling do’s and don’ts.
+Ocean Optics experts discuss key considerations with Raman applications, including the choice of laser excitation wavelength, the importance of maintaining optimal probe focus, and sampling do’s and don’ts.

 About Our Experts